 Other expected activities at any traditional summer camp include the ropes course, canoeing / kayaking, swimming, archery, arts & crafts, and campfire performances.

 Trusting summer camps for kids can be tricky for our wonderful camp parents.
-Without an inside perspective, it can be hard to even figure out where to start in finding that trust.
+Without an inside perspective, it can be hard to even figure out where to start in how to trust your kids summer camp.

-More importantly, its never too early for the right mentors to start sharing their inspiring passion for their jobs.
-Working professionals who are so committed to giving back that they will volunteer their time to give camp workshops to the kids.
-These Academic & Technology Camps can include:
+More importantly, its never too early for the right professional mentors to start sharing their inspiring passion for their jobs.
+These Academic & Technology Summer Camps can include: